robbert-harms/MOT/README.rst

 **Windows**

-* Install Python Anaconda 3.* from https://www.continuum.io/downloads
+* Install Python Anaconda 3.* 64bit from https://www.continuum.io/downloads
+* Install PyOpenCL:
+    * Using a binary package from http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl (preferred method)
+    * Compile PyOpenCL, this requires Visual Studio 2015 (Community edition is fine) with the Python bindings enabled.
 * Open a Anaconda shell and type: ``pip install MOT``

-For more information and installation instructions, please see: https://mot.readthedocs.org
+For more information and for more elaborate installation instructions, please see: https://mot.readthedocs.org